 Everyone I’ve worked closely with has had some gift, some exceptional ability or inclination, that I really appreciated about them.
 A knack for debugging, an intense bias for simplicity, a willingness to either break or carefully improve things no one else wants to touch (code, conventions, habits).
 In a strong team these predilections are superadditive, modulo the efficiency of collective information processing.
 But the ur-skill, and probably the skill I admire the most, is change-discipline.
 The metaphor for software development most commonly operative for me, somewhere in the depths of my consciousness, is of a bounding fire-team.

 Software engineering is a lot like macroeconomics in that (as with most knowledge domains) the underlying phenomenon is high-dimensional, so in practice we employ simple models that are only reliable under strong assumptions but (unlike most knowledge domains?) both suffer from a pretense of knowledge problem driven by a combination of economic incentives, epistemic naivete, and physics-envy (or something akin to it, in the case of the former).

 Much of what constitutes expertise in the field is less knowledge than folk wisdom, with a short shelf life and tight bounds on applicability.
 Situation normal.
-Failure modes are triggered when we don’t attend to this provisionality (consider, e.g., fetishized best practices, the risible claim that the tech interview is a standardized test, naive appeals to meritocracy in hiring and promotions).
+We enter failure modes when we don’t attend to this provisionality (consider, e.g., fetishized best practices, the risible claim that the tech interview is a standardized test, vulgar meritocracy in hiring and promotions).

 “Strong opinions, loosely held” degenerates into “cheap talk, loudly voiced.”
-A corrective: “Well-informed opinions, held as tightly as warranted by the context.”
+It’s not as catchy but I prefer something along the lines of “Well-informed opinions, held as tightly as warranted by the context.”